-- > A company-specific risk management manual, - a corporate risk management officer at DMG MORI AKTIENGESELLSCHAFT level, - > local risk management officers at each group company, - sector-specific risk assessments including the evaluation and prioritization of individual risks. - > and the risk reporting system at group and subsidiary level with corresponding ad hoc reporting on risks threatening the existence of the company, as well as additional risk quick checks performed by selected managers every two weeks.
+- > A company-specific risk management manual, - a corporate risk management officer at DMG MORI AKTIENGESELLSCHAFT level. - > local risk management officers at each group company, - sector-specific risk assessments including the evaluation and prioritization of individual risks, and - > and the risk reporting system at group and subsidiary level with corresponding ad hoc reporting on risks threatening the existence of the company.